Fine-Tuning Causal LLMs for Text Classification: Embedding-Based vs. Instruction-Based Approaches: Introduction

-In this work, we leverage these innovations to fine-tune several open-source causal LLMs – including variants of LLaMA \citep{touvron2023llama} (1B, 3B, 8B parameters), as well as other recent models such as Mistral-7B \citep{jiang2023mistral}, Qwen \citep{bai2023qwen}, Gemma \citep{team2024gemma}, and Microsoft’s Phi \citep{abdin2024phi} – for text classification tasks in the patent domain.
-We compare two methodologies: (1) we fine-tune the LLMs by adding a classification head on top of their embeddings (embedding-based fine-tuning), and (2) we reformulate the classification task as an instruction-following problem (instruction-based fine-tuning).
-In Approach 1, the model is treated as a feature extractor: after the input text is processed by the LLM, the hidden state of the final token - which implicitly attends to the entire sequence {-} is taken as a representation of the whole input, analogous to the [CLS] token in BERT.
-A feed-forward classification head is then trained on top of this representation.
-In Approach 2, the model is fine-tuned to generate the correct label given a prompted input —essentially learning to follow an instruction that asks for the class of the input.
-This approach aligns with the idea of instruction tuning, where an LLM is fine-tuned on prompt-response pairs to better follow task instructions \citep{wei2021finetuned, sanh2021multitask}.
+In this work, we leverage these innovations to fine-tune several open-source causal LLMs—including LLaMA variants \citep{touvron2023llama} (1B, 3B, 8B), and recent models such as Mistral-7B \citep{jiang2023mistral}, Qwen \citep{bai2023qwen}, Gemma \citep{team2024gemma}, and Microsoft’s Phi \citep{abdin2024phi}—for text classification in the patent domain.
+We compare two methodologies: (1) an embedding-based approach that adds a classification head on top of the final-token embedding, treating the LLM as a feature extractor analogous to the [CLS] representation in BERT, and (2) an instruction-based approach that reformulates classification as an instruction-following generation problem \citep{wei2021finetuned, sanh2021multitask}.
+In Approach~1 a lightweight feed-forward head is trained on the final-token embedding, while in Approach~2 the model is fine-tuned to generate the correct label given a prompt describing the task.

-We empirically demonstrate that a quantized LoRA fine-tuning of causal LLMs via the embedding-based approach consistently performs competitively with both the instruction-tuned LLM and our fine-tuned BERT baselines \citep{yousefiramandi2025patent} in terms of classification F1-score, despite vastly fewer trainable parameters.
-Notably, even relatively small LLMs (e.g. ~3B parameters) when fine-tuned in this manner can compete with, or even exceed, the accuracy of traditional transformer models, echoing observations by other researchers \citep{bouchiha2025hierarchical}.
-Our paper makes the following contributions:

-\begin{itemize} \item \textit{Decoder-only Classification:} We demonstrate an effective strategy for using decoder-only LLMs in classification by harnessing their internal sequence representations. \item \textit{Resource-efficient fine-tuning:} We report SOTA results on classification tasks achieved with single-GPU friendly methods (LoRA + 4-bit quantization). \item \textit{Classification vs Instruction:} We present a comparative analysis highlighting why the direct embedding approach is superior to instruction-based fine-tuning for classification scenarios. \item \textit{Practical Guidelines:} We report on lessons learned from our experiments and make implementation suggestions for use by researchers in this area. \end{itemize}